Vyral/greg-mcdaniel/_drafts/behind-the-scenes-at-scotts-seafood.md

 {% include youtube.html %}

-I recently took a tour of Scott’s Seafood, a bar and restaurant that provides more than just excellent dishes.
-Stay tuned to see what they have to offer.
+<center>I recently took a tour of Scott’s Seafood, a bar and restaurant that provides more than just excellent dishes.
+Stay tuned to see what they have to offer.</center>

 I’m coming to you today from the Blackhawk Auto Museum, where Scott’s Seafood has had the exclusive right to cater for over 20 years.
 I spoke with a number of employees at Scott’s Seafood to show you what this fantastic bar and restaurant has to offer.